 Sometimes, all a student needs is a little extra help and attention.
 Tutoring, whether one-on-one or in small groups, can provide the personalized support and focused instruction that may be lacking in a large classroom setting.

-According to a study by EdWeek, students who received high-dosage tutoring saw significant gains in reading and math, with some even achieving two years’ worth of growth in a single academic year. 😊 Supplemental instruction, such as after-school programs or summer camps, can also reinforce concepts and help students catch up.
+Students who received high-dosage tutoring saw significant gains in reading and math, with some even achieving two years’ worth of growth in a single academic year.

 Summer School or Enrichment Programs

-Summer breaks can be a valuable opportunity for students to catch up on their studies or explore new areas of interest.
 Summer school programs offer a focused and intensive learning environment, allowing students to concentrate on specific subjects or skills they may have struggled with during the regular school year.

 Alternatively, enrichment programs can provide a fun and engaging way to keep their minds active while exploring topics they’re passionate about, potentially reigniting their love for learning.